Answers To Frequently Asked Questions About The Budget

 Source of Data Used in Chart: California Department of Education

-By when does a new budget have to be adopted?
+When will a new budget be adopted?

 SCOE has been warning the district for years, how is this different?